 ''' Not run: To run the default nucleosome positioning simulation we can simply run something like the line below.
 This will result in 10 million reads sampled from the genome.
-Of course the file names have to be changed as appropriate. simChIP(1e7, genome = "reference.fasta", file = "output/sim_10M") End(Not run) '''
+Of course the file names have to be changed as appropriate. simChIP(1e7, genome = "reference.fasta", file = "output/sim_10M") '''